21 Best RV Campgrounds on the Beach | East Coast Guide

 4. Matha’s Vineyard Family Campground

-Martha’s Vineyard Family Campground is not located right on the beach but it’s on Martha’s Vineyard which is one gigantic beach.
-Use the link to check out our review of this awesome campground.
+Martha’s Vineyard Family Campground is not located right on the beach, but it’s on Martha’s Vineyard, which is one gigantic beach.
+We visited here and had a great time.
+Rather than review it here, please use the link to check out our review of this awesome campground.

 Rhode Island